 A new Cyc workflow was introduced in Viz Engine version 4.0.
 The Cyc resides now in a special scene property, which resides in the Virtual Studio scene.
-Please read the Viz Engine documentation for further information.
+Please refer to the Viz Engine Administrator Guide for further information.
 As the transportation of the Cyc information sent to the Engines is different now, there is a new dropdown in the Cyc Editor to select the used Viz Engine version.